Return to homepage

 Extensions are always followed by some kind of expression or a block of code.

-when else
+when and else

 when is used to create a conditional statement.